-Things done

-in private

-defence.34.
-Nothing is an offence which is done in the exercise of the right of private defence.Right of

-private35.
-Every person has a right, subject to the restrictions contained in section 37, to
+34. Nothing is an offence which is done in the exercise of the right of private defence.
+Things done in private defence.
+35. Every person has a right, subject to the restrictions contained in section 37, to Right of private defence of body and of property.

-defend-

-private defence of body and of property.